editorconfig-checker/editorconfig-checker.php/README.md

 ## Additional Notes

 Please be aware that this is still experimental.
-If you encounter any bugs please open an issue with as many details as possible.
+If you encounter any bugs or anything else please open an issue with as many details as possible.